Virtual1/watch2gether-clone/README.md

 I made this project because there are no good Watch2Gether / Youtube Video Synchronize Website Clones out there with that many features.
 Also I wanted to challenge  myself and test my Node.js and Socket.io skills.
 Worth mentioning I'm not a expert in Web Development, so I would love to get feedback from you.

+Why you should use my Watch2Gether Clone:
+* Reponsive, SEO friendly and easy to understand UI
+* Secure (If you should find any bug please report it)
+* Features like:
+- Chat
+- Playlist (Add, Remove, Change Playing Video)
+- Role based (Owner, Guest)
+- Owner can kick or ban users
+- Beautiful Video Player
+- Rate Limiting on every page (Socket can only be connected in one room)

 ### Built With
 List of major frameworks I used within this project:
 * [Node.js](https://nodejs.org)